 Vegan Skincare: alternatives to beeswax and honey

 Beeswax and honey have been used for centuries to take care of our skin.
-Both have a whole host of properties that help nourish, protect and heal but if you follow a vegan lifestyle you may choose to avoid any bee derived ingredients but still want to find vegan beauty products that harness the same skin caring properties.
+Both have a whole host of properties that help nourish, protect and heal but if you're vegan beeswax and honey are no no's when it comes to your skincare products.
+Don't worry, we're here to share with you the vegan beeswax and honey alternatives for your natural skincare regime.

-Whilst it's hard to find one ingredient to replace the many benefits of beeswax and honey in vegan skincare, we've asked vegan skincare formulators Marian from Silvan Skincare and Imogen from Bumi Naturals to share some alternative plant based skincare ingredients that share some of the same properties, textures and uses as beeswax and honey.
+Whilst it's hard to find one ingredient to replace the many benefits of beeswax and honey for your skin, we've asked vegan skincare formulators Marian from Silvan Skincare and Imogen from Bumi Naturals to share some alternative plant based skincare ingredients that share some of the same properties, textures and uses as beeswax and honey.

 What are the properties of beeswax?